hobrien/LabNotes/GenomicAnalyses.md

             - It very much looks like most of the SNPs in chr22.GRCh38.vcf.gz are correct, and in the correct order, but for some reason, some SNPs that are not present in GRCh38 were given extremely high coordinates that are throwing up sort order issues and are outside of the range of the chromosome
             - There are a total of 8 SNPs that have coordinates beyond the length of the chromosome, 5 within 44 bp in hg19 and 3 others within 241 bp.
 I haven't checked all of them, but both of these clusters have SNPS with no hit in GRCh38
             - These are easy enough to exclude, but what I really need is a sanity check that ensures that all SNPs in the lift-over file have a matching reference base at the listed position in GRCh38
+            - FixVCF.py flags 7 of these as 'FailedGetBase' in file called test.check.ref (absolutely no idea why it missed chr22:89346549)
+            - There is also a SNP in the same file flagged as MismatchRefBase, but it's a mismatch in both the original VCF and the liftover.
+Looks like a case of a strand swap during imputation
+            - It also flags 4000 duplicate sites, which are different alternate alleles at the same position
+            - There are also complaints about Alternative alleles with freq > 50% and monomorphic sites, but I think I can safely ignore them

 ##Clip overlapping reads
 - the tool of choice for this appears to be [clipOverlap](http://genome.sph.umich.edu/wiki/BamUtil:_clipOverlap) from [bamUtil](http://genome.sph.umich.edu/wiki/BamUtil)